About BYBORRE:

 1. Mitigate risks & stabilize production output while preserving design freedom.

-2. Unify Artwork & Digital teams to simplify the digital workflow on Create™.
+2. Unify Artwork & Digital team to simplify & improve the digital workflow on Create™.

-3. Shift focus on AO textiles & high-volume productions for the interior market.
+3. Focus on AO knit types, textiles for high-volume productions in the interior market.

 My Role: Use Case Owner & Strategic Bridge

 With my background as both an internal platform power-user and client-facing consultant for various global brands, I was appointed Use Case Owner.
-My role was to act as the primary translatort between:
+My role was to act as the primary translator between:

 Production: Ensuring every digital design was safe to knit at scale.

-Sales/ Business: Define the new target groups & plan features accordingly.
+Sales/ Business: Define the new business target groups & plan features accordingly.

 Software Engineering: Translate textile specs & client needs into priorities & user stories.